stephencweiss/stephencharlesweiss.com/content/blog/2019-06-05/styleless-buttons-a11y.md

 }
 ```

-This will strip out the majority of the CSS that makes a button look different than what it’s around and can serve as a nice base on which to build.
+This will strip out the majority of the CSS that makes a button look different than what it's around and can serve as a nice base on which to build.

 ## Footnotes